msullivan1999/Calculator/README.md

 # calculator
-Simple online calculator using JavaScript
+- Simple online calculator using JavaScript, html, css and Bootstrap

 ## Still to do:
 - add the css